I had to quit multi-tasking. The final straw was the night I had to stop myself from spinning — literally.

 I was making chili, watching my favorite sitcom, answering emails, AND doing laundry.
 It’s a wonder I didn’t end up with socks in my chili, screaming ”Hey Siri!” at my TV and wondering why it didn’t respond.

-I gripped the counter tightly, took a deep breath, and reread the recipe out-loud three times to reconnect with my body and refocus.
+I gripped the counter tightly, took a deep breath, and reread the recipe out loud three times to reconnect with my body and refocus.

 How about you?
 Do you ever find yourself or your kids spinning out of control from a multi-tasking frenzy?

-The good news is anyone can quit multi-tasking and shift into sustained attention.
+The good news is that anyone can quit multi-tasking and shift into sustained attention.
 It simply takes practice focusing on a single task.
 Even better news — a little more focus goes a long way.

 Here are some tips and tricks to set you, or your kids, up for success: